Air Adjust Force x AMBUSH® 'Light Madder Root and Burgundy Crush' (DM8465-800) Release Date

 Yoon Ahn hits refresh on the clandestine hoops shoe you've longed to see back on the streets.
 From rich, full-grain leather to co-branded details that add currency to your step, the Air Adjust Force x AMBUSH® lets you dance the line between off-court style and runway flair.
-We kept the removable midfoot strap that made this look a legend—you can even mix and match to give your outfit extra allure.
-As for colour, the Light Madder Root and Burgundy Crush colourway is sure to bring the "drop" wherever you go.
+We kept the removable midfoot strap that made this look a legend—you can even mix and match to give your 'fit extra allure.
+As for color, the Light Madder Root and Burgundy Crush colorway is sure to bring the "drop" wherever you go.

 SKU: DM8465-800